BSC-ES/autosubmit/docs/source/devguide/platforms/index.rst

             PROCESSORS_PER_NODE: <N>

 .. warning::
-    In case of not being able to connect it can be either because your user don't have access to the host or the PARAMETER ``SCRATCH_DIR`` might be pointing to a non existing folder inside the host.
+    If you cannot connect , it may be because your user doesn 't have access to the host, or the PARAMETER SCRATCH_DIR might be pointing to a non-existing folder on the host.

-    Make sure to have created the folder with your USERNAME inside the proper path you pointed to (e.g.: <Project_Dir>/<Project_Name_Folder>/<USER>)
+    Make sure to create the folder with your USERNAME inside the proper path you pointed to (e.g.: <Project_Dir>/<Project_Name_Folder>/<USER>)

 How to generate a new experiment
 ------------------------------------

-Now you can add jobs at the end of the file to see the execution Each job will point to one of the ``Bash`` files that will be created in the next step, which means that autosubmit will look for the instruction of the experiment in the ``~/autosubmit/<expid>/proj/local_project/`` if none is found inside the folder autosubmit will look at ``LOCAL.PROJECT_PATH`` set earlier in order to copy to the project folder if they exist.
+Now you can add jobs at the end of the file to see the execution Each job will point to one of the ``Bash`` files that will be created in the next step, meaning that Autosubmit will look for the instructions of the experiment in the ``~/autosubmit/<expid>/proj/local_project/`` if none is found inside the folder Autosubmit will look at ``LOCAL.PROJECT_PATH`` set earlier in order to copy to the project folder if they exist.